 Freshly Picked Produce from Farmigo

-It's a new year!
 Are you thinking about eating more healthy, local, organic food, and helping others?
 Here's your chance!
-Order by Sunday midnight each week and you can receive your fresh Farmigo produce on Tuesday from 1:30-3:00 pm at the picnic tables just outside the MX garden.
+Order by Sunday midnight each week and you can receive your fresh Farmigo produce on Wednesday from 1:30-3:00 pm at the picnic tables just outside the MX garden.
 Ten percent of all proceeds go directly to the MX PTA.
-We've raised over $1000 for MX just since October!
+We've raised over $2000 for MX since October!

 To sign up and place your order, go to https://www.farmigo.com/malcolmxelementary.